Lawmakers, activists set ambitious agenda for police reform

 “Now is the time,” Spokane pastor Walter Kendricks, of Washington for Black Lives, told the House Public Safety Committee during a meeting Monday.
 “It’s been too many years, and too many people have died.”

-The bills being drafted represent a broad overhaul of policing and police accountability in Washington, building on years of work by advocates and galvanized by the raging police-brutality protests that followed the killing of George Floyd by Minneapolis police in May.
+The bills being drafted for the session beginning in January represent a broad overhaul of policing and police accountability in Washington, building on years of work by advocates and galvanized by the raging police-brutality protests that followed the killing of George Floyd by Minneapolis police in May.

 The measures are expected to target longstanding hurdles to reform by ensuring truly independent investigations when officers use deadly force, rather than having officers from neighboring jurisdictions review the actions of their colleagues; by making it easier to decertify bad officers, preventing them from simply moving to another department; and by limiting or ending the use of private arbitrators when officers appeal discipline for misconduct, as those arbitrators often reinstate fired officers or overrule punishments handed down by police chiefs.